 The rest amount of your trip can be paid in our office after your arrival or via online payment before your arrival in Nepal (Online payment).
 If you choose to settle your holiday balance by credit card a handling charge of 4% on the outstanding balance is made.
 There is no handling charge for payment by bank transfer.

-You can get a visa in Kathmandu airport upon arrival for $25 USD (or equivalent in other major currencies) for a 15 days visa or $40 USD for a 30 days visa.
+You can get a visa at Kathmandu airport upon arrival.
 Please bring 2 photos for the visa.
 Expect to have some waiting time in the queue for obtaining your visa.
 You can also get your visa prior to coming on the tour by contacting your closest Nepali embassy.
-(Nepal Visa Info)

 Booking your international flight: